Words by Fiona McIntosh

 Authors: Shaen Adey and Fiona McIntosh.

 Copyright © 2004 Struik Publishers Cape Town.In the millennia-long course of this quest, we have found some places more amenable to deep thought than others.
 Some places, in fact, seem to encourage a thoughtful introspection and inspire great insights - in short, they are places of power and enlightenment.Not surprisingly, people have always gravitated to these sites, where they've settled, built centres of worship and also buried their dead.
 Table Mountain is one of earth's geographical features that have historically been regarded as special places of power.
 It's therefore not surprising that the city in its shadow has been described as one of the places everyone has to visit before they die.
 Capetonians have always loved Table Mountain and retreated to it for relaxation, recreation and healing.Former Prime Minister Jan Smuts, among others, was noted for his regular sorties onto the slopes of the mountain where he found solace, peace and inspiration - and he was instrumental in some of the most far-reaching political decisions of the twentieth century.
 He said, at the unveiling of a memorial to Mountain Club members who had died during World War I: 'Table Mountain was their cathedral where they heard a subtler music and saw wider visions and were inspired with a loftier spirit.
 Here in life they breathed the great air; here in death their memory will fill the upper spaces.'

-In the eighties, an international movement to promote the idea of universal peace set about planting 'peace poles' in a number of sites across the world as symbols of their commitment to peace.
+The peace pole debacleIn the eighties, an international movement to promote the idea of universal peace set about planting 'peace poles' in a number of sites across the world as symbols of their commitment to peace.
 Cape Town was one of the places chosen and two poles were planted, one in St George's Mall and the other on the slopes of Table Mountain, as a form of planetary acupuncture.
 It is perhaps testament to the inherent power of the places chosen for these poles that Christian fundamentalists considered them to be 'idols' and tore them down.Perhaps Devil's Peak was not really such a good choice for a peace pole after all.
 The fundamentalists were prosecuted and paid a small fine.
 In 1999, five years after South Africa's first democratic elections, another peace pole was planted, this time on Robben Island, that lowest and perhaps most spiritual of Table Mountain's peaks.
 This one has had better luck.
 Perhaps it was the timing.

 The Ring of IslamCape Town's Muslim community is largely descended from initially rather reluctant immigrants, who were brought to the Cape as slaves from the East and other parts of Africa in the seventeenth and eighteenth centuries.
 Since the abolition of slavery in the early nineteenth century and the end of apartheid in the late twentieth century, however, many have felt that Cape Town is one of the better places to live, surrounded as it is by a protective ring of kramats, which are the burial sites of holy men or Auliyah - friends of Islam.The circle starts at Signal Hill, continues to the site at Oudekraal, through Constantia, and further east to Cape Town's most famous kramat - that of Sheikh Yusuf at Faure on the Cape Flats.
 The tomb of Tuan Matarah on Robben Island is the final one completing the circle.
 It is believed that anyone living within this circle will be protected from natural disasters such as floods, earthquakes and hurricanes.
 The kramats accessible from the mountain include those at Oudekraal, Signal Hill, Deer Park and Vredehoek.

 The Black TortoiseThe Chinese art (or is it a science?) of feng shui recognises four celestial animals, all of which should be present for an ideal site for a building, settlement or city.
 These animals are the Black Tortoise of the North, the Green Dragon of the East, the White Tiger of the West and the Red Bird of the South.
 It is important to remember that, in feng shui, the directions do not necessarily correspond to actual geographical directions.
 In fact, some people believe they should be turned through 180 degrees when used in the southern hemisphere.Notwithstanding, let's look at the four celestial animals as they relate to Cape Town.
 The Black Tortoise, also called the Dark Warrior, should be a high mountain to the north which protects the site from strong winds.
 Of course, Table Mountain, which is widely acknowledged in feng shui circles to be the perfect Black Tortoise, is to the south but let's just swing things around and pretend it's north.
 To the west is the White Tiger, which should be a low range of hills, as is the Green Dragon to the east.Devil's Peak makes a pretty good White Tiger and Lion's Head and Signal Hill are the perfect Green Dragon.
 Now the ideal site, according to feng shui experts, should have these three celestial animals protecting the back and flanks and have water or a flat area in front - with a low feature, or a lip, called the Red Bird of the South, positioned at the end of the flat area to prevent good chi (or energy) from leaking out.
 And there we have Table Bay with Robben Island - the lowest of Table Mountain's peaks - or perhaps Blouberg across the bay.
 And we always thought Cape Town was such a great city because...
 Actually, we never really need to think about it, do we?
 We just know.